hazelcast/hazelcast-cpp-client/README.md

 ---
 *This is a new client being developed for the Hazelcast Open Client Protocol v1.0.
-This work is incomplete but is expected to be finalised around March 2016.*
+This work is incomplete but is expected to be finalized around March 2016.*

 *We do not recommend you fork this client until it is complete and passes all tests.*